lesleymurphy/GettingCleaningDataProject/CodeBook.md

 #CodeBook for run_analysis.R for Getting and Cleaning Data Course Project

-The R script starts with loading packages and the files (train_x, train_y, train_sub, test_x, test_y, test_sub, and a file that gives the names for the 'x' variables).
+The R script starts with loading packages and the files (train_x, train_y, train_sub, test_x, test_y, test_sub, and a file that gives the names for the 'x' variables, features).
 ID columns are added so that sorting and merging will be done properly.

 Then the train and test files are merged and the columns of data that have mean or std (standard deviation) were selected.
 The mean and standard deviation files are then merged.
 The data column variable names are cumbersome and messy, so several lines clean those up.

-The three files, data, y, and sub (renamed to values, activities, and subjects) are then brought together.
+The three files, data; y; and sub (renamed to values, activities, and subjects), are then brought together.

-The numbers in the activities are converted to the activity names and the data.frame sorted by Subject and activity.
+The numbers in the activities are converted to the activity names and the data.frame sorted by Subject and Activity.

 Lastly, all column names are set to lower case, per class instructions for tidy names.

 A second code then takes the tidy data.frame, groups the data by Subject and Activity and returns the average of all the columns of variables, written into a table that is saved into the working directory (thanks to dplyr for making that calculation easy).

 #########################################################################################################################
-##Activities are given codes in the train_y and test_y files (1-6) corresponding to the activities which are defined as follows:
+###Activities are given codes in the train_y and test_y files (1-6) corresponding to the activities which are defined as follows:
-1 WALKING
+1= WALKING
-2 WALKING_UPSTAIRS
+2= WALKING_UPSTAIRS
-3 WALKING_DOWNSTAIRS
+3= WALKING_DOWNSTAIRS
-4 SITTING
+4= SITTING
-5 STANDING
+5= STANDING
-6 LAYING
+6= LAYING
 as described in the file "activity_labels.txt"

 ############################################################################################################################